-We are delighted to announce the top three stories from December’s entries are (in alphabetical order):
+We are delighted to announce that the top three stories from March’s entries are (in alphabetical order):

 If your story for this month isn’t listed in the above three, you are welcome to do whatever you like with your submission hereon in.
-If your story is listed, it’s possible that it could be placed in the ultimate top ten* which will be published on this website (and on http://www.beaconlit.co.uk) next July so please do not send it elsewhere until after the literary festival.
+If your story is listed, it’s possible that it could be placed in the ultimate top ten* which will be published on this website (and on http://www.beaconlit.co.uk) in July so please do not send it elsewhere until after the final results are announced.

-If you have requested, and paid for, critique, this will be with you in the next few days.
+If you have requested, and paid for, critique, this will be with you in the next few days if not already.

 Gareth’s feedback on the stories received this month:

 Good to come across examples of crisp, convincing dialogue.
 When, for example, there are two people talking, and the writer has dispensed with the laborious “said A”, “answered B” pattern.

 One person wrote nine lines of dialogue without so much as a “she said”, “he said”.
 Generally you don’t need to point out who is speaking, especially when the conversation is between just two people.

 Sometimes a comma does help in the middle of a long sentence, particularly when the second-half complements or comments on what’s going in the first half.

 Several writers describe situations, locations and storylines with, it seems to me, a good understanding of a particular job, or place.

 This might have come from research (and you can find all sorts of honest, authentic material to support your story online.)
 Or is part of the writer’s personal experience.
 Do use this personnel knowledge if you have it – a stakeout, perhaps.
 It’s invaluable for a story.